 Expert Witness Testimony

-Expert witnesses can offer specialized knowledge that supports the case.
+Expert witnesses can provide detailed insight that supports your claim.
 They might include medical professionals who explain the severity of injuries and their long-term impacts.

 Accident reconstruction experts can describe how the accident occurred and who is at fault.